neuronsimulator/nrn/docs/hoc/simctrl/sessionsave.rst

         the postscript is saved in the file specified by "name".

-        If there is a third arg equal to 1 then the printed windows are those selected and arranged on the paper icon of the :ref:`PWM` and calling this function is equivalent to pressing the :ref:`PWM_Print` button.
+        If there is a third arg equal to 1 then the printed windows are those selected and arranged on the paper icon of the :ref:`hoc_PWM` and calling this function is equivalent to pressing the :ref:`hoc_PWM_Print` button.
 Otherwise all printable windows are printed in landscape mode with a size such that the screen fits on the paper.